 I am currently supported by a Johns Hopkins Applied Physics Laboratory Graduate Fellowship.

-I am a Maryland native, graduating from Calvert Hall College High School in 2003 and earning a B.S. degree in Mathematics and Computer Science from the University of Maryland: College Park in 2007.
-From 2007-2013, I worked on various high-performance and embedded Synthetic Aperture Radar (SAR) exploitation algorithms as part of the Automatic Target Recognition group at Northrop Grumman: Electronic Systems.
-I obtained a M.S. degree in Computer Science from Johns Hopkins in 2010.
+I am a Maryland native, graduating from Calvert Hall College High School and earning a B.S. degree in Mathematics and Computer Science from the University of Maryland: College Park.
+Prior to my time at JHU, I worked on various high-performance and embedded Synthetic Aperture Radar (SAR) exploitation algorithms as part of the Automatic Target Recognition group at Northrop Grumman: Electronic Systems.

 I enjoy riding bicycles in my spare time.